shady-robot/knowledge-practice-insight/computer_science/knowledge/devops/Kubernetes/kubernetes_in_action/chapter17/README.md

 pod finds the orphaned data, it can migrate it to the remaining pods.
 Rather than a constantly running pod, you can also use a CronJob resource and run the pod periodically.

+## Ensuring all client requests are handled properly

+### Preventing broken client connections when a pod is starting up

+If you don't specify a readiness probe, the pod is always considered ready.
+It will start receiving requests almost immediately - as soon as the first kube-proxy updates the iptables rules on its node and the first client pod tries to connect to the service.
+All you need to do is make sure that your readiness probe returns success only when your app is ready to properly handle incoming requests.

+### Preventing broken connection during pod shut-down

+The end result is that the pod may still receive client requests after it was sent the termination signal.
+It's clear the pod needs to keep accepting connections even after it receives the termination signal up until all the kube-proxies have finished updating the iptables rules.

+To recap - properly shutting down an application includes these steps:

+1. Wait for a few seconds, then stop accepting new connections.
+2. Close all keep-alive connections not in the middle of a request.
+3. Wait for all active requests to finish.
+4. Then shut down completely.

+## Making your apps easy to run and manage in Kubernetes

+### Manageable container images

+Deploying new pods and scaling them should be fast.
+This demands having small images without unnecessary cruft.
+Application built with go don't need to include anything else apart from the app's single binary executable file.

+### Properly tagging your images and using imagePullPolicy wisely

+Keep in mind that if you use mutable tags, you'll need to set the imagePullPolicy field in the pod spec to Always.
+If the image pull policy is set to Always, the container runtime will contact the image registry every time a new pod is deployed.
+This slows down pod startup a bit, because the node needs to check if the image has been modified.
+Worse yet, this policy prevents the pod from starting up when the registry cannot be contacted.

+### Using multi-dimensional instead of single-dimensional labels

+Don't forget to label all your resources, not only Pods.
+Make sure you add multiple labels to each resource, so they can be selected across each individual dimension.

+* The name of the application the resource belongs to.
+* Application tier(front-end, back-end, and so on).
+* Environment(development, AQ, staging, production, and so on)
+* Type of release(stable, canary, green or blue for green/blue deployments, and so on)
+* Tenant(if you're running separate pods for each tenant instead os using namespaces)
+* Shared for shared systems.

+#### Describe each resource through annotations

+To add additional information to your resources use annotations.
+At the least, resources should contain an annotation describing the resource and an annotation with contact information of the person responsible for it.

+#### Providing information on why the process terminated

+Kubernetes feature that make it possible to show the reason why a container terminated in the pod's status.
+You do this by having the process write a termination message to a specific file in the container's filesystem.
+The contents of this file are read by the Kubelet when the container terminates and are shown in the output of `kubectl describe pod`.
+If an application uses this mechanism, an operator can quickly see why the app terminated without even having to look at the container logs.

+The default file the process needs to write the message is `/dev/termination-log`, but it can be changed by setting the `terminationMessagePath` field in the container definition in the pod spec.

+#### Handling application logs

+While we're on the subject of application logging, let's reiterate that apps should write to the standard output instead if files.
+This makes it easy to view logs with the kubectl logs command.